taolson/Admiran/doc/Language.md

 Note that (- 1) is parsed as the prefix negation operator `-` on 1, rather than a postsection on a binary `-`.
 To perform the later, the standard library function `subtract` can be used.

-### Generalized Partial Applications (deprecated)

-Partial applications of a function can be generalized by writing a function application with one or more arguments replaced with a wildcard `_`.
-The function application is turned into the partial application of a new unary function, where the function's argument replaces the wildcards in the original function application.
-For example, `map (_ + 1) xs` is equivalent to using the postsection form of `(+)` in `map (+ 1) xs`, and `f 1 _ 3` is equivalent to

-    go
-    where
-      go x = f 1 x 3

-Multiple wildcards can exist in a function application; this allows things like `map (_ * _) xs` which maps a squaring function over a list, without having to explicitly write a definition for the squaring function.

 ### Lists

 Lists are a built-in recursive data type in Admiran, with two constructors: `[]` and `:`. `[]`